 Antonio Conte's Chelsea downfall began when he decided to replace Diego Costa with Alvaro Morata in the summer of 2017.
 Costa had just scored 20 goals to help Chelsea win the Premier League title in 2016/17; Morata had never scored more than 15 in a league campaign.

 Sure enough, Morata failed to have the expected impact.
 After a bright start, scoring six goals in his first six Premier League matches, he faded badly, hitting the target just five more times all season as Chelsea finished outside the top four and Conte was sacked.

 Even the appointment of Maurizio Sarri couldn't get the best out of Morata, who is now at Atletico Madrid on loan.
-If Los Rojiblancos want to make the move permanent they will be able to do so for a £15m loss on Chelsea's original investment.
+He will join the La Liga side permanently next summer after Atletico activated their option to sign the Spaniard.

 Coming off the back of his performances at the 2014 World Cup, where he scored six goals and led Colombia to the quarter finals, James Rodriguez said it was his 'life's dream' to play for Real Madrid.
 Los Blancos were happy to oblige, splashing out £63m on the Monaco star.